wbazant/markerAlignmentsPaper/paper.md

 We've not yet contributed, but could contribute:

+- a better way of integrating multiple results for a taxon
 - software for building references that will work well with our method, which would help bioinformaticians in setting up analyses like ours
 - a reference for traces of animal DNA, which would help people who study samples where they might be present
 - an analysis of host blood meals of a mosquito dataset, which would help epidemiologists and people who want to know what different mosquitoes feed on